yaryaraldebaran/online-audio-store/README.md

 # online-audio-store
-A frontend and backend project for my portofolio.
+A simple frontend and backend project for my portofolio.
 Still working on it.
+Mainly built using ReactJS, ExpressJS, and MySQL

 ## How to use
 Run these following command to run this project